Bl4ky113/Coursera_Go_Concunrrency/notes.md

 when we fetch the value from one on a routine, we will discreetly do a Wait() for the other channel.
 But it wont stop waiting until the routine sends a value by the channel and the waiting routine can use it.

+We can iter through a channel with the range keyword in a for loop.
+Allowing us to do stuff with each thing that we receive from that channel.
+This loop might be infinite, that's why we can close the channel by using the funciton close, passing the channel as an argument.
+It's not that important to close the channel, like a file, but it is if you are using a for loop for fetching the channel data.

+### Deadlock
+Is a problem where we have routines that have a mutual or circular dependency.
+Dependency meaning that one should finish in order to the other to start.
+Meaning that these will stay forever waiting for the other to finish.
+Go will help us a little, trowing an fatal error if all routines, including the main one are blocked.
+But only if ALL routines are blocked.
+This is a very hard stuff to detect if it happens, so be careful whenever you implement a locked concurrent algorithmn.

 ### Buffered Channels
 We can define a buffer size for our channel, so we can change the functionality of them.
 First, the default buffer for a channel is 0.
 This is since the routines are blocked or have to wait until some conditions.